 The International GNSS Service provides the highest-quality GNSS data, products, and services in support of the terrestrial reference frame; Earth observations and research; Positioning, Navigation, and Timing (PNT); and other applications that benefit the scientific community and society.

-Long-Term GOAS To accomplish this m
+Long-Term

 To accomplish this mission, the IGS has set six long-term goals.
 These goals are to: